shazly333/Piazy/README.md

 Technologies Used:
 ==================
-- FireBase database to save posts and user accounts.
+- FireBase Database to save posts and user accounts.
-- FireBase storage to save profile images for users.
+- FireBase Storage to save profile images for users.
 - Java API Mail to send emails to students and instructors.
 - Java 8 and Android Studio.